Originally published July 2010. Updated June 2026 with a 2026 context wrapper. The original 2010 interview is preserved below in full.

 Craig — First, I advocate people giving each other a break, not really viewing stuff as part of the "free web."
 Everyone's also gotta make a living.

-EPR – I cannot help but marvel a little bit Craig, at the activities you are engaged in.
+EPR — I cannot help but marvel a little bit, Craig, at the activities you are engaged in.
 I must admit, in researching a little about your recent activity, you seem to be everywhere.
-The question, which comes to mind, maybe from an “advice” standpoint, is; “How do you prioritize the host of demands on your time?”
+The question that comes to mind, maybe from an "advice" standpoint, is: how do you prioritize the host of demands on your time?

 Craig — I guess I don't consciously prioritize, I just do what's gotta be done, for as long as it takes.